IEEE-SaTML/2025/content/participate-cfc/content.md

 Competition organizers should propose a timeline for running the competition to ensure participants have enough time to contribute high-quality entries.
 It is recommended that competitions be completed by mid January 2023 (that is, one month prior to the SaTML conference) at the absolute latest.

-Competition organizers that require help or suggestions regarding competition platforms for running the competition can contact the competition chairs for advice.
+Competition organizers that require help or suggestions regarding competition platforms for running the competition can contact [contact@satml.org](mailto:contact@satml.org) for advice.